braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/conversions_low.md

 # Why Are My Conversions Low?

-Your conversions (when your user performs an action within your message that you defined during the creation of your campaign) might not be as high as you expect them to be - whether as compared to previous comparable campaigns or your predictions/expectations.
+Your conversions (when your user performs an action within your message that you defined during the creation of your campaign) might not be as high as you expect them to be, whether as compared to previous comparable campaigns or your predictions/expectations.
 Conversions are a tricky business, but are dependent upon a few simple functions in our platform: event tracking and conversion deadlines.

-To quickly troubleshoot why that is, we recommend that you...
+To quickly troubleshoot why that is, we recommend that you:

 * [Check Event Tracking](#ensure-the-event-is-tracking)
 * [Verify Deadline](#verify-the-deadline-to-convert)